celestina21/Find-Missing-Faces-/README.md

 - [Image Sources](#image-sources)

 ## Details
-An overview and documentation of this project can be viewed in [Report](Documentation/Report.docx).
+An overview and documentation of this project can be viewed in [Report](Documentation/Report.docx) for details on how the project was set up.

 The general structure of the website with regards to AWS service interactions is as shown, with elaborations included in the Report:
 ![Diagram](Documentation/Services-Interactions-Diagram.png)